 Now imagine, after some period your client come to and say that they want another functionality at their software.
 So, again you have to put all the “system.out.println(“Your message”);” statements you previously deleted.
 For doing this, you need to find the exact location in code where this statement should be placed.
 This is also too much time consuming.
 Besides this, additional code for additional features will also have additional line of this statement.
 And again we have to remove these statements one by one before releasing the Version 2 of the software.

-Another problem in using “system.out.println(“Your message”);” statement is that it is synchronized, So it is heavy weight.
-It makes it expensive and time consuming .
+Another problem in using “system.out.println(“Your message”);” statement is that it is synchronized, So it is heavyweight.
+It makes it expensive and time-consuming.

-Now if we have something that may help us to write statements like “system.out.println(“Your message”);” which may show message at console of our IDE exactly like “system.out.println(“Your message”);” statement and we can disable these statements with a single line of code and enable again with a single line of code then it will be awesome.
+Now if we have something that may help us to write statements like “system.out.println(“Your message”);” which may show the message at the console of our IDE exactly like “system.out.println(“Your message”);” statement and we can disable these statements with a single line of code and enable them again with a single line of code then it will be awesome.

 to be continued…..